Follow Cynthia Downes on Instagram to keep up-to-date with her blog posts.

 Andrew in his neckbrace in Coventry Univeristy Hospital

 For Andrew's 70th Birthday yesr our daughters organised numerous celebratory events: #andrewdownes70, raising money for Stoke Mandeville Spinal Research and for Anna's 'Music for Sanctuary' charity for the homeless.
 In February Paula sang Andrew's Celtic Rhapsody with Anna's Central England Ensemble, conducted by Anthony Bradbury, in which I also played, in the Elgar Concert Hall of Birmingham University.
+Andrew came to the concert with our son-in-law, Mike, and our 2 grandsons, and loved it.
 During the coronavirus lockdown a number of Andrew's works were performed online.

-In 2022 Andrew's health further deteriorated. in the Autumn of that year, he started having bouts of deep sleep from which we couldn't wake him.
+In 2022 Andrew's health further deteriorated.
+His spasms had become more severe, and the doctor prescribed pregabalin. in the Autumn of that year, he started having bouts of deep sleep from which we couldn't wake him.
 On a couple of occasions, I thought he had suffered a massive stroke, and called 999.
-It got to the point where I couldn't go out and leave him. in spite of this, he continued to compose brilliantly, right up to Christmas Eve.
+It got to the point where I couldn't go out and leave him. in spite of all this, he remained cheerful and lovely company, and he continued to compose brilliantly, right up to Christmas Eve.
 His last work was his Sonata for Bassoon and Piano, which he had almost finished.
 Our daughter Paula completed this work early in 2023 by adding a coda based on the ending of Andrew's Song of the Prairies.

 On Christmas Day morning, Andrew went into a comatose sleep again.
 I called the paramedics, who discovered his oxygen and sodium levels were extremely low.
 They took him to Worcester hospital.
 Thankfully, Andrew didn't have to wait outside in the ambulance, but he had to join the rows of stretchers along the corridors, each row being looked after by a paramedic.
 He spent 50 hours in the A&E, twice in the overflow ward, and once in A&E High Care (which turned out to be a Covid ward as well).
 He was then transferred to 2 assessment wards, the second a 'short stay' ward.
 We were not allowed to visit 'short stay' for 3 days, because there were flu and covid outbreaks on the ward.
 On the 4th day I got a call from the nurses to say Andrew was 'very poorly' and we could spend as long as we liked with him.
 Our daughter Anna knew he was going to die, because she had studied the prognosis for end-stage non- alcoholic cirrhosis of the liver, which had been caused by all the drugs which Andrew had been given for his pain.
 He slipped further into his coma and passed away at about 5am on the morning of January 2nd.